cjxuan1995/transaction-analyser-kotlin/README.md

 # Transaction Analyser
-This is a functional Java application implemented based on the requirements specified in the coding challenge document.
+This is a functional Kotlin application implemented based on the requirements specified in the coding challenge document.

 ## How to run/build/test the app
 Dependencies: JDK11